East Stronghold Rock Climbing

 Note that Ironwood becomes a dirt road but is passable by passenger cars except for after severe rains when the washes can be flowing.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Stronghold:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Stronghold:

 Featured Route For East Stronghold